Strengthening Your

 Progression Tips:

-- Be sure to listen to your body and avoid any pain.
+Start by performing these exercises in a seated position for 2-3 minutes, 5 times per day.
+As your strength improves, gradually progress to performing them standing on two legs, then eventually on one leg for an added balance challenge.
+Be sure to listen to your body and avoid any pain.
 If you experience discomfort, stop the exercise and consult with a physical therapist.

 By incorporating these exercises into your routine, you can strengthen your foot muscles, improve your balance and stability, and keep your feet feeling young and resilient for years to come.

 Additionally, if you’re experiencing any foot pain or limitations, a physical therapist can create a personalized exercise program tailored to your specific needs and goals.
-Contact ClareMotion PT today to schedule a consultation and learn more about how we can help you achieve optimal foot health!